Table of Contents

 stringprep

 Stringprep defines a way of processing and normalizing strings according to a set of rules (a profile).
-Prosody implements 4profiles:
+Prosody implements 4 profiles:

 - nodeprep (for usernames, the node part of a JID)